ComputerGeekNerd/Placement_Training/README.md

 Q2 - Given an array of integers and a value'k'.
 Find the combination of any 4 numbers in the array whose sum = k.

 Q3 - Implement a segment tree data structure with some utility functions.

+Q4 - Write a program to detect and remove the loop (if any) in the linked list.